tnichols217/notes/CSDS 391/W/W3-tln32.md

 #### Variable Selection

-$T$ is chosen as it has the least remaining restraints
+$$ is chosen as it has the least remaining restraints